A few things to consider when selecting a pram or car seat

 There are some great developments on the market in baby car seats, such as the:-

 It’s difficult for newborns to express how they feel, hence why they cry.
-As a parent you may recognise what the cry means but from time to time parents consult chiropractors for help when they just can’t seem to settle their baby.
-At KH Chiropractic we asses babies to see if there are any mechanical issues (areas of tightness in the body) which may be contributing to the baby’s symptoms.
+As a parent you may recognise what the cry means, but from time to time parents consult chiropractors for help when they can’t settle their baby.
+At KH Chiropractic Cranbrook we asses babies to see if there are any mechanical issues (areas of tightness in the body) which may contribute to the baby’s symptoms.